Seeking EU talks, Serbia cedes ground on Kosovo phone code

 The deal was reached in talks stemming from an historic accord struck in April to settle relations between Serbia and Kosovo five years after the mainly ethnic Albanian territory declared independence with the backing of the West.

-The launch of EU accession talks with Serbia, penciled in for January, is contingent on implementation of the accord.
+The launch of EU accession talks with Serbia, pencilled in for January, is contingent on implementation of the accord.

 In a statement issued late on Sunday, EU foreign policy chief Catherine Ashton, who has been mediating talks between the prime ministers of Serbia and Kosovo, said they “reached an agreement on telecoms and energy”, but gave no details.